ArminJo/EasyButtonAtInt01/README.md

 - Small memory footprint.
 - Support to **measure maximum bouncing period of a button**.
 See [DebounceTest example](examples/DebounceTest/DebounceTest.ino#L62).
 - Button 1 can used at any pin supporting pin change interrupt.
+- The exact pin numbers of the buttons are available by the macros INT0_PIN and INT1_PIN, which are set after the include.

 ## Table of available pins for the 2 buttons
 | CPU | Button 0 | Button 1 using INT1 | Button 1 using PCINT, if INT1_PIN is defined != 3 |